 To register a child to the setting we offer a home visit by the Childcare Manager or Room/deputy room Leader alongside another member of staff.
 We aim for this person to be the child's Key Person.
 The home visit is offered to families to get to know all the relevant information about the child and family, and how best to cater for their individual needs.
 Having this information will enable us to ensure adequate staffing and that activities are planned to meet their individual needs.
-This information is written down in a booklet called "All about me", information includes:
+This information is written down using our 'Getting to Know you' paperwork.
+This information includes:

 - 1. Who the child lives with.

 - 2. Toys, books, rhymes they like

 - 3. What they use to eat and drink with

-- 4. What time of day they sleep (if applicable)